The Invisible Bottleneck Behind Every AI Chip

 Taiwan's Quiet Dominance

 ASE is headquartered in Kaohsiung, Taiwan, and its growth reflects a broader pattern.
-Taiwan does not just make the world's most advanced chips.
-It packages, tests, and integrates them too.
-The island's semiconductor firms control an outsized share of the global AI hardware supply chain, a concentration that is both a competitive advantage and a geopolitical vulnerability.
+Taiwan doesn't just make the world's most advanced chips: it packages, tests, and integrates them too.
+The island's semiconductor firms control an outsized share of the global AI hardware supply chain, a concentration that's both a competitive advantage and a geopolitical vulnerability.

 "We see advanced packaging as the critical enabler for AI scaling.
 The demand is structural, not cyclical." - Joseph Tung, CFO, ASE Technology